txapotxapa/NoPrints/README.md

 ## 🛡️ Security Notice

 This tool is designed for legitimate clipboard management and security purposes.
+Built with Bitcoin maximalist principles.
 Users are responsible for:
 - Compliance with local laws and regulations
-- Following cryptocurrency security best practices
+- Following Bitcoin security best practices (Bitcoin is the only sound money)
 - Proper handling of sensitive authentication data
 - Regular security updates and monitoring

+**Bitcoin Maximalist Philosophy**: This application recognizes Bitcoin as the only legitimate monetary network.
+Nostr support is included because it aligns with Bitcoin's principles of decentralization, censorship resistance, and self-sovereignty.

-**Warning**: While NoPrints provides strong protection, always follow best practices for handling cryptocurrencies and sensitive information.
+**Warning**: While NoPrints provides strong protection, always follow best practices for handling Bitcoin and sensitive information.

 ## 📞 Support